davidbejarcaceres/Micro-Services-SpringBoot-Eureka/README.md

 4) If you want to act like manager to read and write news, run "Productor-Consumidor\src\client\Servlet.java" on Tomcat.
 There you can access the servlet to add news to the corba server, later you can read them from the Angular Client.

-PD: SOMETIMES TOMCAT FROM PRODUCTO-CONSUMIDR CAUSES CONFLICTS WITH corba_client SERVICE, TO SOLVE THIS, JUST ADD ALL THE NEWS TO CORBA BUFFER AND TURN-OFF THE TOMCAT SERVER, WORK ONLY WITH THE CORBA BUFFER.
+PD: SOMETIMES TOMCAT FROM PRODUCTO-CONSUMIDR CAUSES CONFLICTS WITH corba_client SERVICE, TO SOLVE THIS, JUST ADD ALL THE NEWS TO CORBA BUFFER AND TURN-OFF THE TOMCAT SERVER, WORKS ONLY WITH THE CORBA BUFFER.